ammahmoudi/ammahmoudi.github.io/_portfolio/ali-heidari-2023.md

     </div>
 </div>

-Ali Heidari is a marketing manager who wanted a personal logo that reflects his identity and profession.
+[Ali Heidari](https://www.linkedin.com/in/aliheidarime/ "Ali Heidari Linkedin Page") is a Performance Marketing Specialist who wanted a personal logo that reflects his identity and profession.
 I designed a logo for him that combines the letters A and H in both Persian and English.
 The logo also uses colors that match his personality and style.

 The logo has a simple and elegant shape that can be easily recognized and remembered.
 The letters A and H are intertwined to create a harmonious and balanced design.